MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M02L04Lab: Why did my FCI take a long time to failover?.md

 To fix this issue, you have to reduce the number of `VLF`s, by:

-1. clear out or truncate the transaction log file, by taking log backups, this process could you initiate it more than 1 time.
+1. Clear out or truncate the transaction log file, by taking log backups, You can initiate this process multiple times if needed.
-2. shrink the log file until you reach a smallest `VLF`, e.g. 2 MB.
+2. Shrink the log file until you reach a smallest `VLF`, e.g. 2 MB.
-3. add space to the transaction log file and modify the file growth to a reseanble size e.g. 64MB, 128MB, 512MB, 1GB = (all these are = 16 VLFs)
+3. Add space to the transaction log file and modify the file growth to a reseanble size e.g. 64MB, 128MB, 512MB, 1GB = (all of these are = 16 VLFs)

 ```sql
 Backup log [ProdDB] to disk = 'F:\SQLBackup\Backup\ProdDB_log.bak' WITH NOFORMAT, NOINIT,